-This program offers a master's degree with a specialization in Initial Administrator License.
-The IAL prepares educational leaders to respond positively, creatively, and proactively to the diversity within our communities.
+This program offers a master's degree combined with a Preliminary Administrator License.
+The IAL program prepares educational leaders to respond positively, creatively, and proactively to the diversity within our communities.
 It offers prospective school leaders an experience that reflects the faculty's commitment to teaching, research, and service along with the department's mission to provide and develop responsive leadership.

 M+IAL learning outcomes

 The IAL curriculum and methods of instruction are responsive to the special needs of adult learners.
 Participants are expected to assume much of the responsibility for their learning and to cultivate within themselves the habit of reflection and the desire to grow personally and professionally throughout their lives.